Darkomen78/Enrollme-UpdateMe-EraseMe/README.md

 * [Packages](http://s.sudre.free.fr/Software/files/Packages.dmg) if you want to make custom installs or add pkg files in EraseMe.

 ## Usage & Tips
 You can split these functions into different items for Munki.
 EraseMe must be an optional install for self-service or scoped on "wipeable" computer only. <br/>The IT folder can be relocated (change ITFOLDER variable in both post-install scripts), but beware of the folder access confidential limitation. <br/>__Warning !
-Theses tools can easily destroy all data on your computer, please test them and understand how it's work before use.__
+These tools can easily destroy all data on your computer, please test them and understand how it's work before use.__

 ## Packages content